collinksmith/blog/_posts/2015-06-23-week-1-day-1-memory-match.md

 end
 {% endhighlight %}

-It makes perfect sense when accessing a "board" object's 2D array from outside the class, which can be done like so:
+It makes perfect sense when accessing a "board" object's 2D array from outside the class, which can be done like so:`board[row, col]`
-{% highlight ruby %}
-board[row, col]
-{% endhighlight %}

-However, when accessing it from within the same class, you need to access it with self:
+However, when accessing it from within the same class, you need to access it with self:`self[row, col]`
-{% highlight ruby %}
-self[row, col]
-{% endhighlight %}

-This is especially confusing when the class is something like ComputerPlayer ("computer_player[row, col]" doesn't make much sense).
-It seemed more intuitive to type "@grid[row, col]", and it took me a while to figure out why that wasn't working.
+This is especially confusing when the class is something like ComputerPlayer (`computer_player[row, col]` doesn't make much sense).
+It seemed more intuitive to type `@grid[row, col]`, and it took me a while to figure out why that wasn't working.

 Maybe it's best to only use this technique for classes that specifically represent a 2D array, like board, in order to reduce confusion.